oracle/graal/truffle/docs/OperationDSL.md

 class IntExpr extends Expr { int value; }
 class StringExpr extends Expr { String value; }
 ```
-Lets also assume there is a simple visitor pattern implemented over the AST.
+Let's also assume there is a simple visitor pattern implemented over the AST.

 The process of converting your langauge's program structure to a OperationRootNode is referred to as "parsing".
 This is performed by invoking the functions on the `Builder` that correspond to the structure of your program when represented in terms of operations.
 For example, the program `1 + 2` can be expressed as operations `(Add (LoadConstant 1) (LoadConstant 2))` and thus expressed as the following sequence of builder calls: